benrussell80/django-fullstack-boilerplate/README.md

 # django-fullstack-boilerplate
 __Stop Starting__

-A boilerplate example for starting a Django/React app more quickly.
+A project skeleton for creating a Django/React app more quickly.

 The technology stack:
 - Django